Springfield College: Athletics

 The men's volleyball team has six non-NCAA national titles in the now-defunct Molten Invitational championship, an event for NCAA Division III schools that ran from 1997 through 2011, and also won the first three NCAA Division III Men's Volleyball Championships in 2012 through 2014.
 All nine championships were won under Head Coach Charlie Sullivan.
+The Pride followed up with two more national championships in 2016 through 2018.
+Ten of the 11 championships were won under Head Coach Charlie Sullivan.

-The Springfield College Women's Basketball team of 2004–2005, made the Elite Eight of the NCAA Division III basketball tournament.
+The Springfield College women's basketball team of 2004–2005, made the Elite Eight of the NCAA Division III basketball tournament.
+Springfield earned its second-ever at-large bid to the NCAA Division III Championship Tournament in February 2024 and made its eighth appearance in the national tournament to cap off the 2023–24 season.
+At the end of that season, Head Coach Naomi Graves and her staff were chosen as the New England Women’s and Men’s Athletic Conference Women's Basketball Coaching Staff of the Year.

 Women's basketball has won several conference tournament championships, including the season of 2006.
+The 2023–24 team competed in the first round of the NCAA Division III championship.

 Springfield College graduates Rusty Jones G '86 and Jon Torine '95 participated in Super Bowl XLI as the Head Strength and Conditioning coaches of the Chicago Bears and Indianapolis Colts, respectively.
+Steve Spagnuolo ’82 has served as a defensive coordinator six times in the Super Bowl with the Kansas City Chiefs and New York Giants, and three of those games resulted in Super Bowl victories.

-The Springfield College Women's Field Hockey Team has won the NEWMAC (New England Women's and Men's Athletic Conference) title for five consecutive years (2004–2008).
+The Springfield College women's field hockey team has won the NEWMAC (New England Women's and Men's Athletic Conference) title for five consecutive years (2004–2008), and competed in the NCAA Division III tournament in those five years as well.

 The men's lacrosse team won six straight titles (2008–2013) in the now-defunct Pilgrim Lacrosse League, which has since been absorbed by the NEWMAC.

-Springfield's Women's Swimming and Diving Team has won the NEWMAC Conference title for ten consecutive years (2001–2010) in the Division III Conference.
+Springfield's women's swimming and diving team has won the NEWMAC Conference title for ten consecutive years (2001–2010) in the Division III Conference.

-Springfield's Men's soccer team were voted National College Champions by the Intercollegiate Soccer Football Association in 1946, 1947 and 1957.
+Springfield's men's soccer team were voted National College Champions by the Intercollegiate Soccer Football Association in 1946, 1947 and 1957.
 This was before the NCAA championship soccer tournament in 1959.